Ostrich Effect

 Easy Definition of the Ostrich Effect

 Don't ignore the bad things happening.
-That's the Ostrich Effect.
+That's the ostrich effect.
 It doesn't make them go away.

 Academic Definition of the Ostrich Effect

-The Ostrich Effect is the tendency to ignore a dangerous or risky situation.
+The ostrich effect is the tendency to ignore a dangerous or risky situation.

 This bias takes its name from the widely held, though completely incorrect, belief that an ostrich will bury its head in the sand when faced with danger.
 People will demonstrate this kind of behaviour by blotting out a problem from the mind instead of tackling the situation that threatens them.
 As shown in the lesson on reading people's eyes, this also occurs at a subconscious level with the "eye block" gesture.